TSLedger/ledger/README.md

 ## What is a Binder?

-A Ledger Binder (Transport) is simply a managed worker instance that receives a payload from the Ledger API.
-You can leverage an infinite amount of transports all working side-by-side.
-You can utilize pre-built transports or publish one you create.
+A Ledger Binder (Handler) is simply a managed worker instance that receives a payload from the Ledger API.
+You can leverage an infinite amount of handlers all working side-by-side.
+You can utilize pre-built handlers or publish one you create.

-Binders must be published to JSR.
+We recommend publishing binders to JSR.

 Features:

-- Binders using a Worker reduces the burden of Event Loop and enables async function.
+- Binders using a Worker reduces the burden of Event Loop and enables async functionality.
 - Binders will automatically restore in the event of a critical failure.

 ## Getting Started